Malik Turner (American football): Seattle Seahawks

 After an unsuccessful tryout at a minicamp with the Green Bay Packers, Turner was signed by the Seattle Seahawks as an undrafted free agent on July 29, 2018.
-He was cut by the Seahawks at the end of training camp but was re-signed by the team to their practice squad on September 10, 2018.
-Turner was promoted to the Seahawks' active roster on October 31, 2018.
-Turner made his NFL debut on November 4, 2018 in a 17–25 loss against the Los Angeles Chargers.
-Turner caught his first career pass, a 19-yard reception from Russell Wilson, in the Seahawks' 30–27 win over the Carolina Panthers on November 25, 2018.
-He was waived on December 22, 2018 and re-signed to the practice squad and was subsequently promoted back to the active roster on January 1, 2019.
+He was cut by the Seahawks at the end of training camp but was re-signed by the team to their practice squad on September 10.
+Turner was promoted to the Seahawks' active roster on October 31.
+Turner made his NFL debut on November 4 in a 17–25 loss against the Los Angeles Chargers.
+Turner caught his first career pass, a 19-yard reception from Russell Wilson, in the Seahawks' 30–27 win over the Carolina Panthers on November 25.
+He was waived on December 22, and re-signed to the practice squad and was subsequently promoted back to the active roster on January 1, 2019.
 In his rookie season, Turner caught two passes for 20 yards in six games played.

 In a Monday Night Football game on November 11, 2019 against the San Francisco 49ers, after an injury to Tyler Lockett, Turner caught two passes for 35 yards, both in overtime.
-Turner caught a 33-yard pass from Wilson for his first career touchdown on November 24, 2019 in a 17–9 win over the Philadelphia Eagles.
+Turner caught a 33-yard pass from Wilson for his first career touchdown on November 24, in a 17–9 win over the Philadelphia Eagles.

-During the 2019 Divisional round game against the Green Bay Packers, Turner dropped a critical catch while wide open.
+During the team's 2019 Divisional round game against the Green Bay Packers, Turner dropped a critical catch while wide open.

 On April 14, 2020, after originally receiving an exclusive-rights free agent tender, the Seahawks rescinded the tender, making Turner a free agent.

 Green Bay Packers

 On August 12, 2020, Turner signed with the Green Bay Packers.
-He was waived on September 5, 2020.
+He was waived by the Packers on September 5.